notmyst33d/eh2ch/README.md

 7. Pick the chart you want, right click it and click "Export selected assets"
 8. After you got the JSON file, you need to run eh2ch: `python eh2ch.py [path to .json]`
 9. notes.chart should appear in the current directory, you can edit it and export with Moonscraper

+# Extracting song.wav
+Just filter assets by AudioClip type and find the song